 - Don't allow users to tab to potentially interactive elements that are currently disabled.

 Don't allow users to tab their way out of a modal dialog.

 - Users must actively dismiss the dialog (for example, using an OK or Cancel button).

 Don't use tabindex values to define an explicit tab order.

-- If the default tab order isn't ideal, first try to fix the problem by rearranging the content and/or changing the style sheet.
+- If the default tab order isn't ideal, first try to fix the problem by rearranging the content.